 Michigan State University believes that any student can begin an education in the arts without prior experience in art classes, we do not require a portfolio for admission into the University.
 Students who plan to major in Apparel & Textile Design, Graphic Design, or Studio Art may declare a major preference for the Bachelor of Arts or Bachelor of Fine Arts when they apply to MSU and can immediately begin their studies in our department.

-After students have completed there beginning core classes, Bachelor of Fine Arts students in Apparel & Textile Design, Graphic Design, and Studio Art are required to submit a portfolio and present their work to faculty in a review to be fully admitted into the major.
+After students have completed their beginning core classes, Bachelor of Fine Arts students in Apparel & Textile Design, Graphic Design, and Studio Art are required to submit a portfolio and present their work to faculty in a review to be fully admitted into the major.
 The BFA review typically happens in the student's second year and provides a valuable professional development opportunity.
 Students are required to attend a workshop discussing best practices ranging from how to document / photograph artwork to writing about / discussing their work.

 Absolutely!
 We will review portfolios of incoming students for scholarships offered to Studio Art majors and encourage those who apply to MSU to submit a portfolio and application for the annual Creative Arts Scholarship competition.

 For more information, review the scholarship section of our website.

 The Bachelor of Fine Arts in Studio Art, the Bachelor of Fine Arts in Apparel & Textile Design, and the Bachelor of Fine Arts in Graphic Design are pre-professional programs.
 These degrees are recommended for students anticipating careers in the practice of art or design, or for students planning on graduate study in either of these fields.